 Those enjoying resistant starch in whole grains have far less abdominal discomfort and passing the stool becomes easier; especially if they are having sourdough bread.

 There are very definitely two schools of thought in regard to restricted starch consumption for weight loss.
 One group looks to putting the body into ketosis by reducing all carbs to less than 20 grams per day.
 That means virtually no grains, whole or otherwise; or legumes.
-Most fruit is also restricted.
+Most fruit except for berries is also restricted.

 The second school calls for the dropping of all refined carbs but allowing resistant starch in moderate amounts.
 They believe this is more sustainable long term.
 Weight loss will be slower but is less likely to return with a vengeance when we return to eating the staff of life for example, which we may feel we cannot give up for ever; nor need to.

-Only make changes to your diet that are you are prepared to do for the rest of your life; anything less is blowing in the wind and doomed to fail.
+Only make changes to your diet that you are prepared to do for the rest of your life; anything less is blowing in the wind and doomed to fail.

 In the healthy tum there is a massive 2kg of friendly bacteria, viruses and yeast cells; and other lesser known creatures.
 However few people eating typical grocery store food, subjected to antibiotics both in their food and as treatment come close to that figure.